Windows 10 & Privacy Compliance:

 Surface Hub is a shared device used within an organization.
-The device identifier collected as part of diagnostic data is not connected to an individual user.
-For removing Windows diagnostic data sent to Microsoft for a Surface Hub, Microsoft created the Surface Hub Delete Diagnostic Data tool available in the Microsoft Store.
+The device identifier collected as part of diagnostic data is not connected to a user.
+To delete the Windows diagnostic data sent to Microsoft for Surface Hub, you can use the Surface Hub Delete Diagnostic Data tool available in the Microsoft Store

-Windows Analytics is a set of solutions for Azure Portal that provide you with extensive data about the state of devices in your deployment.
-There are currently three solutions which you can use singly or in any combination: Device Health, Update Compliance, and Upgrade Readiness.
-Windows Analytics is a separate offering from Windows 10 and is dependent on enabling a minimum set of data collection on the device to function.
+Desktop Analytics is a set of solutions for Azure Portal that provide you with extensive data about the state of devices in your deployment.
+Desktop Analytics is a separate offering from Windows 10 and is dependent on enabling a minimum set of data collection on the device to function.

 5.4 Microsoft Managed Desktop